 Enroll with us in a few easy steps

 Like our muscles, our bones get stronger when they are put under pressure.
-Because people living with hemophilia may have joint disease and tend to do less weight-bearing exercise, they are at a greater risk of having low bone density when they are young.
-But there are things people living with hemophilia can do to help keep their bones healthy.
+Because people living with bleeding disorders may have joint disease and tend to do less weight-bearing exercise, they are at a greater risk of having low bone density when they are young.
+But there are things people living with bleeding disorders can do to help keep their bones healthy.

 Exercise helps bone health.

-If you or your child has hemophilia, being active may seem intimidating.
+If you or your child has a bleeding disorder, being active may seem intimidating.
 But the right exercises—generally, ones that are low on physical contact and easy on the joints—can build strong, dense bones.
 Exercise can also build your muscles, which can prevent bleeds, and help you keep a healthy weight—putting less strain on your joints.
-The CVS Specialty Hemophilia CareTeam can help you find activities that are right for you or your child.
+The CVS Specialty Bleeding Disorders CareTeam can help you find activities that are right for you or your child.

-Talk with your hemophilia treatment center (HTC) staff and your doctor before starting any new workout program.
+Talk with your Bleeding Disorders treatment center (BDTC) staff and your doctor before starting any new workout program.
 Activities you may want to try include:

 - Bicycle riding

 - Tai Chi (an exercise that uses a series of slow, focused movements)